Please ensure Javascript is enabled for purposes of website accessibility

 Stock Market

 Investing in the stock market has always been an effective way to build wealth.
-In today’s low interest-rate environment, it has become a necessity.
+In fact, it’s consistently proven to be the most effective wealth generator over the long term.

 Of course, stock market investing comes with more risk than a safe, low-yield savings account.
 Inevitably, not all of your investments will be winners.

 In investing, no one really knows for sure what’s going to happen.
 Over time, however, stocks tend to rise.
 History tells us this.
 Since 1928, the average annual return in the S&P 500, the benchmark U.S. stock index, is 10%.
-So historically, the average stock rises 10% per year.
+So historically, a well-diversified portfolio of stocks should allow you to just about double your investment once every seven years.

 That kind of unpredictability scares some people away from investing in the stock market.
 The track record over time should be enough to convince you otherwise.